atoomnetmarc/n-teller/README.md

 The MQTT server publishes to [a few topics of interest](https://revspace.nl/MQTT#Topics) that are subscribed:

-- revspace/[doorduino](https://revspace.nl/Doorduino3)/checked-in: the is the current total checked people.
+- revspace/[doorduino](https://revspace.nl/Doorduino3)/checked-in: this is the current total checked people.
 - revspace/[state](https://revspace.nl/Spacestatus): the current state (open or closed) of the hackerspace.

 # Schematic